tebbb/bloomberg_py_wrapper/README.md

 =====

-[Bloomberg API Sources](https://www.bloomberg.com/professional/support/api-library/) you can also install it via pip: python -m pip install --index-url=https://bloomberg.bintray.com/pip/simple blpapi
+[Bloomberg API Sources](https://www.bloomberg.com/professional/support/api-library/) you can also install it via pip:

+    python -m pip install --index-url=https://bloomberg.bintray.com/pip/simple blpapi

- Some of the functions require a subscription to AIM services, they are always preceded by "aim".
+ Some of the functions require a subscription to AIM services, they are always preceded by "aim" in their name.

 Structure
 =====